akakash2597-bit/Amazon-Data-Analysis/Readme.md

 ## 📊 Key Findings

-- Generated a total sales revenue of **₹XX,XXX**, highlighting the overall business performance during the analysis period.
+- Generated a total sales revenue of **₹ ₹71,922,098,825.27**, highlighting the overall business performance during the analysis period.
 - **Electronics** was the highest-performing product category, contributing the largest share of total sales.
 - **[Top City]** recorded the highest sales, indicating it as one of the company's strongest markets.
 - **[Top Product]** was the best-selling product based on total revenue.
 - Sales showed noticeable fluctuations throughout the year, with the highest revenue recorded in **[Month]**, suggesting seasonal demand patterns.
-- The average order value was **₹XXX**, providing insight into customer purchasing behavior.
+- The average order value was ****, providing insight into customer purchasing behavior.
 - The analysis identified the top-performing products, categories, and cities, helping support data-driven business decisions.
 - Based on the findings, increasing inventory for high-demand products and planning promotions during peak sales periods could improve future business performance.